Archery Elk Hunts

-Our bow hunts take place in the Madison Range.
-These are eight day expeditions.
-The first and the last day of the trip are travel days and there are six days of self-guided hunting in-between.
-The pack trip into camp requires a six hour ride by saddle horse.
-All hunting is done on foot.
+Our archery elk hunts take place in the Madison Range in southwest Montana.
+The pack trip into camp requires a six-hour ride by saddle horse.
+These are eight-day expeditions.
+The first and the last day of the trip are travel days and there are six days of semi-guided hunting in-between.
+The cost of the hunt is $2900. per guest.

 The dates of our archery elk hunts coincide with the rut which begins in early September and runs through the cow’s second heat in mid-October.

 Montana’s 2020 archery season runs from September 5th through October 18th.

 While the challenge is great in hunting elk with a bow, so are the rewards.
 The necessity of getting close enough to use a bow effectively provides for a degree of contact with the animal rarely experienced on a rifle hunt.

 Normally as elusive as ghosts, elk are easier to locate during the breeding season because they are so vocal.
 Once located, countless hours can be spent observing their daily routine from a proximity that allows you to smell their sweet musky odor and hear them call to each other.